Target Usage: To make use of multiple timelines of work in a local repository.

 4 Attempt to view the 'unreachable' commit whose SHA you noted in step 2.

-e.g., git show 32b34fb (use the SHA you copied earlier)
+For example, git show 32b34fb (use the SHA you copied earlier)

 done!